-Schools of Economic Thought
+Schools of Economics

 People divide the study of economics into different "Schools of Thought."
 The ideas advocated by these many schools vary from reasonable to absurd.
 They can all, however, contributed something to the study of economics and markets.
 Even examining unreasonable, yet popular ideas, can help to clarify a person's thinking.

 For the record, I generally subscribe to the principles and theories advocated by the Austrian School.
 After studying the points of view of the most popular concepts in economics, I have found that those espoused by the prominent "Austrian" thinker have the greatest level of logical consistency.